ii.

 - 2 simethicone 80 mg tablets (160 mg total)

-Apply petroleum jelly (Vaseline) or A&D ointment around the anus after
+dose on time.
+Apply petroleum jelly (Vaseline) or A&D ointment around the anus

 - 2 Dulcolax (bisacodyl) 5 mg tablets